briangershon/evm-cli/README.md

 - Storing private keys securely
 - Using environment variables or secure storage
 - Never sharing or committing private keys to version control
+- Only import private keys you generated yourself
+- Never share your private key with anyone
+- Consider these test wallets only - don't store significant funds
+- Use hardware wallets for production/mainnet funds
+- The private key gives complete control over the wallet

 ## Dependencies